cr00ster/cr00ster/README.md

 ![threatmebers](TEsmall.png)

 ### About me
-- I'm an Information Security Executive (don't hold it against me), a garage gym work out junky and an energy drink fiend.
+- I'm an Information Security Executive (don't hold it against me), a garage gym work out junky and an energy drink fiend
 - I’m currently doing all the things
 - I’m currently learning Yara L
-- I’m looking to collaborate on behavioral indicators of compromise and threat intelligence
+- I’m looking to collaborate on Secure SDLC, behavioral indicators of compromise and threat intelligence
 - Ask me about mentoring and professional development

 ### Connect with me: